Previous dayMarch 27, 2026Next day

 99.2 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.8 earthquake 52 km WNW of Nanwalek, Alaska with origin time 18:49 UTC on March 27, 2026.
-The hypocenter lay at 99.2 km, placing this in the intermediate depth category.
-Geolocation places the event at 59.490°N, -152.807°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On March 27, 2026, worldwide seismic activity registered a magnitude 2.8 earthquake 52 km WNW of Nanwalek, Alaska at 18:49 UTC.
+At a depth of 99.2 km, the event was intermediate depth.
+Coordinates: 59.490°, -152.807°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27